AdobeDocs/experience-platform.en/help/assurance/tutorials/adobe-analytics.md

-# Adobe Analytics with Adobe Experience Platform Assurance
+# Adobe Analytics view in Assurance

-## Overview

-The Assurance integration with Adobe Analytics provides a richer view of SDK events to users debugging and validating their Adobe Analytics implementation.
+The Adobe Experience Platform Assurance integration with Adobe Analytics provides a richer view of SDK events to users debugging and validating their Adobe Analytics implementation.
 The view now shows lifecycle and action/state events sent to Adobe Analytics from the [Adobe Experience Platform SDK](../../adobe-analytics/index.md).
 The view also features "response" detail that provides information on how the events were processed after the application of each respective report suite's processing rules.

 ![](./images/adobe-analytics/overview.png)

-### Post-processed status
+## Post-processed status

 After the SDK makes a network request with Adobe Analytics, the status will tell you if Assurance was able to retrieve the post-processing information for the Adobe Analytics request.